-The Australian Taxation Office (ATO) will administer the scheme and determine eligibility.
+The Australian Taxation Office (ATO) administers the scheme and determines eligibility.
 The ATO will calculate release amounts based on information from funds and applicants and will instruct super funds to make payments.
 The ATO will also be responsible for compliance by applicants.
+More information is here.

 Downsizing the family home – contributing proceeds into superannuation

 The government will allow individuals aged 65 years and over to make a non-concessional contribution of up to $300,000 ($600,000 for a couple) from the proceeds of selling their home, from 1 July 2018.

 These contributions will be in addition to those currently permitted under existing rules and caps and they will be exempt from the existing age test, work test and the $1.6 million balance test for making non-concessional contributions.

 Sale proceeds contributed to superannuation under this measure will remain subject to the Age Pension assets test.

 This measure applies to sales of a principal residence owned for the past 10 or more years and both members of a couple will be able to take advantage of this measure for the same home.

 For more information, click here.

 New complaints handling body for superannuation and financial services